AustinT/excel-net/README.md

 # excel-net
-A basic neural net implementation in Microsoft Excel (done ironically)

-Seriously, don't use this repo.
-I beg you.
+A basic neural net implementation in Microsoft Excel (done ironically).
+Seriously, don't use this repo I beg you.

 But... if you are curious... here is how you can run a super simple perceptron in excel.
+You will find this useful if:
+1) You are unfamiliar with programming, but want to see an implementation of a neural net done in software you understand (Excel)
+2) You are familiar with programming, and want to see an implementation of a neural net in the worst way possible.

+# What are neural nets?
+Neural nets are a type of "universal function approximator", meaning that it can be fit to output anything given any input.
+I recommend looking here for more information: http://neuralnetworksanddeeplearning.com/index.html

+# Description and instructions
 The model learns a function of one variable, with a single hidden layer with tanh activation, and a single output layer with linear activation.
 To use it, download the excel file and open it.

 ## Step 1